| Pro-people Media (English) Empowering Rural People through

 ethnic diversity also limits the usefulness of centralized mass

-One of the reasons why people are poor is because
+media.
+Efforts to meet the challenge One of the reasons why people are poor is because

 they lack access to information about ideas and technologies, which